 - 2.1 Employment. - 2.11 Non-Discrimination Policy.
-The Texas State University System, including its Components, is an equal opportunity/- affirmative action employer and complies with all applicable federal and state laws regarding non-discrimination and affirmative action, including Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
-The Texas State University System, including its Components, is committed to a policy of non-discrimination and equal opportunity for all persons regardless of race, sex, color, religion, national origin or ancestry, age, marital status, disability, sexual orientation, gender identity, or veteran status, in employment, educational programs, and activities and admissions. - 2.12 Hiring and Promotions. - 2.121 The President or other administrative officers of the Component will investigate thoroughly the character, integrity, scholastic attainment, and other qualifications of prospective members of the administration before exercising any delegated authority for making appointments. - 2.122 Each Component may require a physical examination, performed by qualified medical personnel approved by the Component, of applicants to be employed.
+The Texas State University System, including its Components, is an equal opportunity employer and complies with all applicable federal and state laws regarding nondiscrimination, including Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
+The Texas State University System, including its Components, is committed to a policy of non-discrimination and equal opportunity for all persons regardless of race, sex, color, religion, national origin or ancestry, age, marital status, disability, veteran status, or any other basis protected by federal or state law in employment, educational programs, and activities and admissions. - 2.12 Hiring and Promotions. - 2.121 The President or other administrative officers of the Component will investigate thoroughly the character, integrity, scholastic attainment, and other qualifications of prospective members of the administration before exercising any delegated authority for making appointments. - 2.122 Each Component may require a physical examination, performed by qualified medical personnel approved by the Component, of applicants to be employed.
 The expense of the examination will be paid by the Component. - 2.13 Terminations.
 The Components shall retain and submit to the System Administration specific reports on terminations of all full-time employees as requested by the System Administration.